empovit/fido-device-onboard-demo/README.md

 ```

 By default, an FDO image built by the playbook will use the IPv4 address of a `manufacturing` host in the inventory.
 You can override this with `-e manufacturing_server=<host>`.

+## Building an OS container image

+**NOTICE:** For simplicity and performance, the OS container image will be built with the same playbook, and on top of the same RHEL for Edge base image as the FDO image.
+Also, it will be made available through a container image registry on the image builder machine.
+In real life though, the FDO image belongs in manufacturing while the OS container image belongs in owner onboarding.
+That is, it is likely to be used to run a custom OS after a device has been onboarded by FDO.

 ## Initializing a device